feltroidprime/SP1-starknet-garaga-template/README.md

 cargo run --release -- --prove
 ```

-### Generate an EVM-Compatible Proof
+### Generate an Starknet-Compatible Proof

 > [!WARNING]
 > You will need at least 16GB RAM to generate a Groth16 or PLONK proof.
 View the [SP1 docs](https://docs.succinct.xyz/docs/sp1/getting-started/hardware-requirements#local-proving) for more information.

-Generating a proof that is cheap to verify on the EVM (e.g. Groth16 or PLONK) is more intensive than generating a core proof.
+Generating a proof that is cheap to verify on Starknet (e.g. Groth16) is more intensive than generating a core proof.

 To generate a Groth16 proof: